 In comparison to the England and Wales average, Shropshire has a greater percentage of the adult population with a learning disability.
-There are approximately 1,000 people with a learning disability living in Shropshire and around 850 are supported by adult social care.
+There are more than 1,000 people with a learning disability living in Shropshire (PANSI) and around 850 are supported by adult social care

-The proportion of adults with a Learning Disability, living in settled accommodation, in Shropshire, in 2012-13, was 78%, compared to the England average of 73.5%.
+The proportion of adults with a Learning Disability, living in settled accommodation, in Shropshire, in 2016-17, was 81.3%, compared to the England average of 76.2%.